joshseven/Cloud-portfolio/README.md

 # Josh Neves Cloud Portfolio

-This is my cloud portfolio page that is using AWS and react.
+This is my cloud portfolio page that is using AWS.

 ## Technologies used
 - Git and GitHub